LUCIT-Systems-and-Development/unicorn-binance-suite/README.md

 If you run into errors during the installation take a look [here](https://github.com/oliver-zehentleitner/unicorn-binance-suite/wiki/Installation).

 ## Change Log
-Please look for the information in the README.md of the responsible subrepository
+Please look for the information in the README.md of the [responsible subrepository](https://github.com/oliver-zehentleitner/unicorn-binance-suite#description).

 ## Documentation
-Please look for the information in the README.md of the responsible subrepository.
+Please look for the information in the README.md of the [responsible subrepository](https://github.com/oliver-zehentleitner/unicorn-binance-suite#description).
 ## Project Homepage
 [https://github.com/oliver-zehentleitner/unicorn-binance-suite](https://github.com/oliver-zehentleitner/unicorn-binance-suite)